hoemotion/Karuma/README.md

 - Share this repo with your friends and leave a star ⭐️

 ## Having Issues?
-- This is my Support-Server:
+- Contact me on Telegram:

 <a href = "https://t.me/hoemotion"><img src="https://img.icons8.com/color/48/000000/telegram-app--v5.png"/></a>

 ## Please use this tool for educational purposes only